SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

 You can implement these recommendations and edit your page right in WebSite Auditor's Content Editor.

 Backlinks audit and research is a crucial step in the competitive analysis.
 When you fully understand the backlink profiles of your competitors, you'll be able to build your own effective link strategy, estimate the time required to build a strong link profile, and spot valuable backlink opportunities in the profiles of your competitors.

 In other words, you need to find competitors' backlinks and analyze how good they are.
 For this part of the analysis, you can use SEO PowerSuite's competitor tool for backlinks SEO SpyGlass.
-Unlike many backlink SEO tools, it has one of the biggest and freshest backlink indexes and finds new backlinks faster than any other tool (be that Ahrefs, Majestic, SpyFu, or anyone else).
+Unlike many backlink SEO tools, it has one of the biggest and freshest backlink indexes and finds new backlinks faster than most other tools (be that Ahrefs, Majestic, SpyFu, or anyone else).

 At this step of competitor monitoring, you'll see a detailed comparison of your backlink profile and the profiles of your competitors' backlinks.
-Here you can discover what it is that makes a given competitor stronger than you.
+Here you can discover what makes a given SEO competitor stronger than you.

 Focus on the total number of competitors' backlinks (particularly dofollow links) and linking domains, growing your InLink Rank, and the diversity of IPs and C-blocks in your link profile.
 Explore your linked pages and anchor text diversity.